 Overcoming codependency is possible!
 As a relationship expert, for over 30 years I’ve helped those affected by abuse, codependency, and trauma find recovery.
 Often signs are low self-esteem, codependency symptoms, relationship problems, including breakups and divorce, or mood disorders, such as anxiety or depression.
 However, you may not relate to any of these, but just feel unfulfilled, indecisive, or lack meaning or purpose in your life.

+Counseling (whether coaching or psychotherapy) can enhance your life, relationships, and work.
 Perhaps you’ve been thinking about a problem for a while and haven’t been able to resolve it on your own.
-Talking to a therapist is the first step towards healing.
+Talking to a therapist is the first step toward healing.
 Johann Goethe wisely wrote:

 “Until one is committed, there is hesitancy, the chance to draw back, always ineffectiveness.
 Concerning all acts of initiative and creation, there is one elementary truth…that the moment one definitely commits oneself, then providence moves too.
 All sorts of things occur to help one that would never otherwise have occurred . . .
 Whatever you can do or dream you can, begin it.
 Boldness has genius, power and magic in it.
 Begin it now.”

-It’s a mistake to believe that relationships can only improve when both partners come to counseling.
-In fact, if your partner is a practicing addict or abusive, you may gain more out of individual therapy.
+It’s a mistake to believe that relationships can only improve when both partners attend sessions.
+If your partner refuses, you can still benefit.
 When one person changes, the entire relationship dynamics change.
-Also, you may learn strategies to persuade your partner to join you.
+You can also learn strategies to persuade your partner to join you.

 Individual Therapy

 The fee is $250 for the first session, which is 50 min.
 Subsequent 45 min. sessions are $200.
 Fees are due upon scheduling an appointment.
 If you have PPO insurance, your insurer may reimburse you a portion of the fee.
-Payment is via Venmo or Zelle through your bank and includes all transaction fees.
-You may pay by Paypal by clicking PayPal.Me/DarleneLancerLMFT to pay by credit card or e-check and add $10 to cover transaction fees.
-Send money to [email protected].
+Payment is due upon scheduling an appointment.
+Send money with Zelle through your bank to info at darlenelancer dot com, which includes all transaction fees.
+You may use Paypal by clicking PayPal.Me/DarleneLancerLMFT to pay by credit card or e-check, and add $10 to cover transaction fees.
 You can also pay via Paypal on the Contact page of my website.
 Feel free to email me if you have any questions.

 Coaching

 Non-U.S. Residents: International clients may telephone me via Skype calling.
 Payment is in USD via Paypal or via www.Wise.com.
-Send money to [email protected].
+Send money to info at darlenelancer dot com.
 You can also pay via Paypal on the Contact page of my website.

 To schedule an appointment, complete the Coaching Agreement.
 Feel free to email me if you have any questions.
 (For dates, click the drop-down arrow to choose the correct year, month, and day.)